datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/twilio-api.md

 === "2.
 Account SID, Auth Token"

-    In the console find your Account SID and Auth Token in the circled section.
+    In the console find your Account SID and Auth Token in the Account Info section.
 Click the copy icon at their righthand side.

     ![Account Pop Up][image-11]